-The Willough at Naples Reviews and Complaints by Consumers and Customers
+The Willough at Naples Reviews and Consumer Complaints

 The Willough at Naples Customer Ratings and Reports

 Customer RatingsAverage Rating: 1.00 out of 5

 Number Of Comments: 7

 Latest The Willough at Naples Complaint

 Twelve Step Coercion and ineffective faith healing (with drugs!)

 I checked into the Willough in Naples, FL on August 28, 2012, my birthday.
 I finished reading the big book and attended all scheduled meetings.
 A typical day at the Willough consisted of sitting in a classroom in a modified 7-11 store and filling out pamphlets.
 We were seldom given time with medical staff and counselors.
 We were told to conduct AA meetings in the evenings.